natalie-macpherson/portfolio/README.md

 ###The Science Behind Good UI Design

 When I was younger I use to be a high school teacher.
-Now that I am a design I am always asking myself why do people response or react a certain way to a design may it be static or interactive.
+Now that I am a design I am always asking myself why do people response or react a certain way to a design I make regardless of if it is interactive or static.

 ![Cycle of good UI design: Usefulness, Accessibility, Satisfaction, Efficiency, Effectiveness] (http://impatientdesigner.com/images/what-exactly-is-ux-design-hero.jpg)

+It is so important to watch and understand why our users do what they do.
+It's so important to observer the obstetrical that a user might experience and design to limit the difficulties in their experience.

+As a UI/UX designer I want to be able to merge the creativity of design and art with the cognitive science of why people do what they do what they do when interacting with the technology in their every day lives.
+The best way to reinforce my designs is through testing and collecting data.
+Through this process science ends up reinforcing the design process.